unixorn/aws-lambda-list/Readme.md

 * [lambda-packs](https://github.com/ryfeus/lambda-packs) - Precompiled packages for Lambda.
 * [lambdaproxy](https://github.com/dan-v/awslambdaproxy) - Lambda powered HTTP/SOCKS web proxy.
 * [LambdAuth](https://github.com/danilop/LambdAuth) - Sample authentication service implemented with a server-less architecture, using AWS Lambda to host and execute the code and Amazon DynamoDB as persistent storage.
 This provides a cost-efficient solution that is scalable and highly available and can be used with Amazon Cognito for Developer Authenticated Identities.
-* [lambdify](https://github.com/Prefinem/lambdify) - Lambdify is a set of tools to make it much easier to build and consume AWS Lambda functions.
 * [LambStatus](https://github.com/ks888/LambStatus) - Serverless Status Page System [lambstatus.github.io](https://lambstatus.github.io/).
 Eases pain caused by scaling / availability issues.
 It is terrible if your service is down AND heavy traffic from stuck users stops your status page.
 * [letsencrypt](https://github.com/ubergeek42/lambda-letsencrypt) - Use [AWS Lambda](https://aws.amazon.com/lambda/) to manage SSL certificates for any site that uses [Amazon's CloudFront CDN](https://aws.amazon.com/cloudfront/).
 * [MoonMail](https://github.com/microapps/MoonMail) - Sends email marketing campaigns with [Amazon SES](https://moonmail.io/amazon-ses-email-marketing/).